Liberty Seated Dimes

 F-103

-Gem $30000 New February 13!
-Finest PCGS Certified, Superb Gem Original, Gerry Fortin Collection, Ex.
+Gem $30000 Finest PCGS Certified, Superb Gem Original, Gerry Fortin Collection, Ex.
 Simpson and O'Neal Collections.
 An exceptionally preserved gem with both sides fully struck with complete hair and leaf details.
 The surfaces are entirely pristine without a single tick or anomaly.
 Frosted ivory luster is predominant along with splashes of russet, blue, and iridescent toning.
 The Large Date variety can be identified by a flat top 7 digit.
 F-103 with the 7 digit pointing between two denticles.
 This lot is the PCGS Coin Facts plate coin and finest graded.
 The CDN CAC price guide ranges from $16,200 (MS66) to $50,400 (MS67) as reference.
 This lot was acquired prior to the GFRC Newtown Liberty Seated Dime Collection auction sale with purchase price noted in the Sales Archive.
 Housed in PCGS Gen 5.0 (2015) Dupont hologram holder with CAC approval.
 A long list of noteworthy pedigrees includes The Jim O'Neil Collection, The Bob Simpson Collection, and GFRC's Woodlands and Newtown clients.
 PCGS #4562.

 Seated 10C 1837 1837